Prakriti0906/Concrete_data_analysis/README.md

 **Hyperparameter Tuning**

-[Hyperparameter_tuning.ipynb](Hyperparameter_Tuning/Hyperparameter_tuning.ipynb): In this, we are using several optimisation techniques like RandomGrid, Grid SearchCv, Bayesian optimisation, and several optuna-based optimisation to get the best model for our data and
+[Hyperparameter_tuning.ipynb](Hyperparameter_Tuning/Hyperparameter_tuning.ipynb): In this, we are using several optimisation techniques like RandomGrid, Grid SearchCv, Bayesian optimisation, and several optuna-based
-                                                                                  storing the output from the best model in each optimisation techniques in corresponding excel files.
+                                                                                 optimisation to get the best model for our data and storing the output from the best model in each optimisation technique in corresponding
+                                                                                  Excel files.

 **Hyperparameter Tuning using OPTUNA**

-[Hyperparameter_tuning_Optuna_1.ipynb]: In this, we use different samplers and  prunners present in optuna so that we can have the best result in output for each machine learning algorithm
+[Hyperparameter_tuning_Optuna_1.ipynb](Hyperparameter tuning using Optuna/Optuna_1/Hyperparameter_tuning_Optuna_1.ipynb): In this, we use different samplers and  prunners present in optuna so that we can have the best
+                                                                                                                         result in output for each machine learning algorithm  and saving results in corresponding Excel file